Quick Start Guide

 $ git push encore

-Encore will now build and test your app, provision the needed infrastructure, and deploy your application to the cloud.
+Encore's Cloud Platform will now build and test your app, provision the needed infrastructure, and deploy your application to a staging environment.

 Your app will soon be running in the cloud, isn't this exciting?